Trilarion/opensourcegames/entries/chocolate_doom.md

 - Code language: C
 - Code license: GPL-2.0

-Supports a number of games and mods based on the Doom engine.
+Supports a number of games and mods based on the Doom.

 License of assets?